lunarc/lunarc_docs/docs/batch_system.md

 names of the nodes utilised or if the job is waiting a reason why it is not executing.

-The squeue command is highly configurable.
+The squeue command is highly configurable, as mentioned above.
 Useful options include -u myid, which lists all jobs of the user myid and also the --start option.
 The latter gives the current estimate of when SLURM expects the job to start.
 Note, that this can shift in either direction, depending on e.g. jobs finishing earlier than specified or jobs with higher priority getting added to the job queue.

-The command jobinfo is a script that sorts the output of squeue into running and waiting jobs.
-It also shows additional information, such as how long running jobs have left and in some cases when waiting jobs are expected to start.

 ### Terminating jobs with scancel